ValentinoPalomba/EthereumKit/README.md

  //You can check your mnemonics using this variable, and show them to your user print(EtherCoordinator.shared.mnemonics)
 } else {
  // password will be encrypted and saved to the device and it will be required to access the wallet.
-  // Import an existing account from its private key and set its new password. let privateKey = try?
-EtherCoordinator.shared.privateKey(password: "ABCDEFG") guard let key = privateKey else { return }
+ // Import an existing account from his private key and set its new password.
+/*
    try?
-EtherCoordinator.shared.importAccount(privateKey: key, password: "ABCDEFG")
+EtherCoordinator.shared.importAccount(privateKey: key, password: "ABCDEFG") */

+//Or import your account from your password and your mnemonic phrase try?
+EtherCoordinator.shared.importAccount(mnemonics: "logic identify sudden opera net twelve essence task please genuine height road", password: "ABCDEFG")

 }